 "Poetry Parallax: An Exploration of Poetry"Poetry, wrote Robert Frost, is "where an emotion finds the thought and the thought finds the words."
 A poem can change the way we think about, and see, the world around us.
-"Poetry Parallax” is an in-person class that introduces students to classic and contemporary poetry specifically chosen to engage readers in meaningful discussion.
+"Poetry Parallax” introduces students to classic and contemporary poetry specifically chosen to engage readers in meaningful discussion.
 Liking poetry is not a prerequisite :-).

 "It has been so lovely to have [my son] read poetry to me over the past several weeks, just for the joy of sharing a poem with me.
 That never happened before (even though we used to have poetry tea times when they were younger).
 I am so grateful to you for offering this opportunity to these [students] to "study" and cherish poetry...and it sounds like they were really engaged! ❤️."